michaelthorne/front-end-code-guide/README.md

 <a name="html-validation"></a>
 ### 2.10 Validation

 Ensure that you use valid HTML wherever possible.
 Use tools like the [W3C Markup Validation Service](http://validator.w3.org) or the [Nu Markup Checker](http://validator.w3.org/nu).
-There is also a [grunt-html-validation](https://www.npmjs.org/package/grunt-html-validation) plugin.
+There is also a [grunt-html-validation](https://www.npmjs.org/package/grunt-html-validation) plugin which uses the W3C validator to check your HTML.

 <a name="css"></a>
 ## 3. CSS